Cal’s mascot, Oski the Bear, at Cal Day

 Hello!
 I hope you’ve all caught up on Glee just as I have and are ready for Part 5.
 Let’s flash-forward to March when admissions decisions for freshman applicants are given out.
-(Visit http://www.universityofcalifornia.edu/admissions/ for general information on dates, deadlines, and applying to the UC system).
-I was feeling pretty good.
+(Visit http://www.universityofcalifornia.edu/admissions/ for general information on dates, deadlines, and more detail on applying to the UC system).
+I was feeling confident as decision day approached.
 I had spent thorough time on writing my essays and filling out my application.
-I had made sure all my documents like transcripts were in order, and now all I had to do was wait.
+I had made sure all necessary documents like transcripts and test scores were in order, and now all I had to do was wait.
 This was a good and bad thing.

-The good part was that I was a second semester senior.
+The good part was that I was a second semester senior, meaning that I didn’t have anything to worry about except maintaining grades in my current classes.
 The bad part: waiting.
 This is a difficult time for all seniors when they await their decisions, and no matter how much fun you have as a senior, your future still hangs over your head.
-Luckily, the gods smiled down upon me.
 While I was frantically checking my application status all the time, I received some good news.
 I had been accepted to UC Berkeley and UCLA.

 Understandably, I was jubilant and jumping up and down.
 All that time spent going over my application had really paid off.
 Now the major problem was to make a decision as to which school to enter in the fall.
 As mentioned in Part 1, I had seen some schools before through tours and when my sister was applying to college.
 But this was different because I had narrowed my choices to two schools, and I had to make an informed decision.